chintan-sh/Mausam/README.md

 Weather App built using React, Node, SCSS & Foundation.

 ## Demo

 You can check the demo [here](http://aajkamausam.herokuapp.com).

 Note : Install [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) on Chrome for Debugging

+## License

+This code is distributed under the MIT license.
+For more info, read the [LICENSE][license] file distributed with the source code.

+[license]: /LICENSE